smyoung88/DA_G2_Final_Project/Deliverable 1/README.md

 ## Machine Learning Model
 **Initial Model Choice**: Sample-Controlled Gradient Boosted Random Forest Model

-This model was chosed for multiple factors and will be used to take in the preprocessed and encoded accident dataset, prediciting the severity of accidents based on environmental and road conditions on a scale of 1 to 4 with 1 being the lowest impact on traffic and 4 being the highest impact on traffic.
-The Sample-Controlled aspect was selected due to the sizable disparity in severity representation where severity 2 level accidents have a more than 10 fold higher represenation than that of the other 3 severities combined.
-With that large of a difference in representation, severity 2 has a high probability of being over-represented in the training model and thus decreasing accuracy of the model's prediction capabilty.
-Gradient boosting was chosen was selected with the intention of reducing error and increasing accuracy of the model.
+This model was chosen for multiple factors and will be used to take in the preprocessed and encoded accident dataset, predicting the severity of accidents based on environmental and road conditions on a scale of 1 to 4 with 1 being the lowest impact on traffic and 4 being the highest impact on traffic.
+The Sample-Controlled aspect was selected due to the sizable disparity in severity representation where severity 2 level accidents have a more than 10 fold higher representation than that of the other 3 severities combined.
+With that large of a difference in representation, severity 2 has a high probability of being over-represented in the training model and thus decreasing the accuracy of the model's prediction capability.
+Gradient boosting was selected to reduce error and increase the accuracy of the model.

 ## Database
 Due to our need to separate our datasets into many unique files, we used a modular approach to push all .csv files in specific folders to pgAdmin using Python.<br>
 Using the <b>sqlalchemy</b> and <b>psycopg2</b> libraries, running the `Database_Pusher_Accidents_and_State_Data` notebook file will search for all .csv files located within this repository's '/resources/' and '/resources/non_freeway_roads/' folders to push data directly to pgAdmin.
 <br>
-This approach seemed the most appropriate due to the age of this repository and the amount of people working in it.<br>
+This approach seemed the most appropriate due to the age of this repository and the number of people working in it.<br>
 Should one of our contributors come up with a unique naming convention, the script to push data to pgAdmin won't bat an eye.<br>
 The downside of this approach is the possibility of a user uploading more than they would like since ALL .csv files are collected and pushed.<br>

-The raw dataset from Kaggle that we based our accident data from is over 1GB in size.<br>
+The raw dataset from Kaggle that we based our accident data on is over 1GB in size.<br>
 Combine this large file with 50 unique tables of State Roads (non_freeway_roads), and you are likely to face a lengthy amount of time sending everything to pgAdmin.<br>
 Our contributors ranged in elapsed runtime between 732.8 seconds to over 1400 for over 2.5GB of data.<br>